 Doo-doo-doo-doo, Doo-doo-doo-doo

-We both opened the door for a second look, and yep, he-she-it is still there.
+After a bit of deliberation, we jointly opened the door for a second look, and yep, he-she-it is still there.

-Sherlock Holmes and Dr. Watson analyze the situation, devising a game plan of how to both get to the car and defend ourselves from the forces of headless evil lurking in the night.
+Dave devises a game plan of how to both get to the car and defend ourselves from the forces of headless evil lurking in the night.

 Dave addressed my concerns over the post battle condition of the candlesticks.